AndrewSimon/tf-azure/README.md

 3. export TF_VAR_token=<your_github_personal_access_token> # to skip, source from profile
 4. export TF_VAR_adminpass=<your_strong_admin_password> # or source from profile
 5. terraform plan
-6. terraform apply -auto-approve  ## NOTE: Run this TWICE if this is the first run!
+6. terraform apply -auto-approve  # NOTE: Run TWICE if first run!
+And, read COSTS below!
 7. terraform destroy -target=terraform_data.upload_function #Do this before loading python function updates
 8. terraform destroy -target=azurerm_key_vault_secret.adminpass #Do this before applying (MSSQL) admin password updates
 9. terraform destroy #deletes ALL of the remaining resources created by this plan.